AlanLuSun/ImageNet-Based-Dataset-for-Transfer-Learning/README.md

 - The authors hope and welcome all of the researchers and readers sharing this passion to participate in enriching this dataset.
 This ImageNet based dataset could be updated by pulling a request to merge the current version.

 ## 2. Features of this dataset
-- This dataset consists of 6 categories which can be divided into two domains for studying transfer learning, namely {cat, dog, car} and {tiger, wolf, truck}, and has 7,114 images in total.
+- This dataset currently consists of 6 categories which can be divided into two domains for studying transfer learning, namely {cat, dog, car} and {tiger, wolf, truck}, and has 7,114 images in total.
 The number of images per category is shown as follows:
   <img src="./pics/dataset-features.jpg" width="73%" height="73%">
 - The image number per category averages 1185 and is with a minimum of 815 and a maximum of 1552.
 - The image samples of each category are shown as below figure.
   <img src="./pics/dataset.jpg" width="73%" height="73%">

  ## 3. The generation method of this dataset
 The images are all downloaded from each image node of [ImageNet](http://www.image-net.org/).
 The detailed information of each image node are listed below

 |Category|Detailed Information|
 |--------|--------------------|
 |**Cat**|It refers to "kitty, kitty-cat, puss, pussy, pussycat", which is under the node of "domestic animal" in ImageNet.
 The image urls can be found in [here](http://image-net.org/api/text/imagenet.synset.geturls?wnid=n02122298).|